Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

     ├── data
     │   ├── input
     │   │   ├── 1                                    # The first lane change sequence
+    │   │   │   ├── 260_7308.jpg                     # First frame of LC1
+    │   │   │   ├── 260_7317.jpg                     # Second frame of LC1
+    │   │   │   ├── ...
+    │   │   │   ├── 260_7317.jpg                     # 50th frame of LC1.
+The original footage was captured with 30 fps.
+However, we can only share the downsampled version here :(.
+Each lane chagne sequecne was downsampled to have 50 frames in total.
     │   │   ├── 2                                    # The second lane change sequence
+    │   │   │   ├── 697_14899.jpg                    # First frame of LC2
+    │   │   │   ├── ...
     │   ├── extracted_features                       #
     ├── example_gifs
     ├── lane_change_risk_detection                   #
     ├── resnet_lstm.h5                               # The trained model.
 Weights and architecture
     ├── sample_prediction_resnet_lstm.py             # This script infers the risk level of the lane changes in data/input/..
     ├── ...

 2- Run sample_prediction_resnet_lstm.py: